Beyoncé Vs. Lisa Bonet: Black Twitter Debates Two Icons

 Beyoncé continues to be full of surprises and this week she had the Beyhive buzzing when she dressed up as the iconic beauty Lisa Bonet.

 The photos surfaced on Beyoncé’s website as she celebrates her 38th birthday.
-The images were apart of a gallery of pictures from Beyoncé’s past year or so, which included photos with her husband Jay-Z, outings at events like Leonardo DiCaprio‘s birthday, and Halloween dress-ups like her interpretation of Lisa Bonet.
-One image included Bey’s adorable twins, Rumi and Sir Carter, dressed in kente cloth-like overalls while their mom was modeling her Lisa Bonet looks.
+The images are apart of a gallery of pictures from Beyoncé’s past year or so, which include photos with her husband Jay-Z, outings at events like Leonardo DiCaprio‘s birthday, and Halloween dress-ups like her interpretation of Lisa Bonet.
+One image includes Bey’s adorable twins, Rumi and Sir Carter, dressed in kente cloth-like overalls while their mom models her Lisa Bonet looks.
 You can check out one of the photos here.

 Of course, Twitter was set aflame by witnessing an icon dress up like an icon.
 Most people were thrilled that Beyoncé (once again) was showing respect to the Black women who came before her.